Research and analysis

 Applies to England, Scotland and Wales

 The Animal and Plant Health Agency (APHA) carries out year-round surveillance for highly pathogenic avian influenza (HPAI) in dead wild birds in Great Britain.
-This is part of their wild bird surveillance programme.
+This is part of their wild bird surveillance programme, which also supports wider investigations into new and emerging threats to wild birds.

 APHA investigates causes of unusual mortality other than HPAI in wild birds through the Diseases of Wildlife Scheme (DoWS) and Great Britain Wildlife Health Partnership (GBWHP).